 Your computer was idle

 In some situations, logging may be on, but your Work Diary segments will remain blank.
 This happens because you went idle (had no trackable activity, such as clicks or keystrokes).
-Billable time that can't be logged with the app will need to be discussed with your client, unless you already have an agreement with your client that manual time can be used.
+The billable time that can't be logged with the app will need to be discussed with your client unless you already have an agreement with your client that manual time can be used.